 This exemption covers people travelling for work who have been granted an exemption from the entry restrictions in a decision taken by the Norwegian Maritime Authority upon application by an enterprise; see section 2, first paragraph, of the Regulations of 19 February 2021 No. 470 relating to an application-based scheme for exemption from entry restrictions for foreign nationals out of concern for public health.
+Under section 8, first paragraph, of the aforementioned Regulations, such decision granting exemption from the entry restrictions applies to entry for up to 14 days from the decision date.
+Upon entry, foreign nationals covered by the exemption must present the Norwegian Maritime Authority's decision, either on paper or digitally.
+The decision's authenticity is to be checked during the border control procedures.

 It is emphasised that even if a foreign national is granted an exemption from the entry restrictions in response to such application, the foreign national is only permitted to enter if he or she meets the other conditions specified in the Interim Act relating to entry restrictions as well as the general conditions establishing a right to enter and stay specified in the Immigration Act.
 Exemption from entry restrictions does not provide exemption from quarantine duty or other infection control rules; see also section 2, third paragraph, of the Regulations relating to a scheme for exemption from entry restrictions.